 - If you are new to the area in which you’ll be running, research it for crime rates.

 - Wear reflective gear and/or a headlamp when it’s dark out.

 - Take a self-defense class, such as krav maga (which we discussed in our College Campus Safety Series).

-These tips can apply to hiking, biking and many forms of exercise that make you vulnerable.
-It’s impossible to calculate every possible risk but using these tips will make for a safer, empowered experience.
+These tips can apply to hiking, biking, and many forms of exercise that make you vulnerable.
+It’s impossible to calculate every possible risk but using these tips will make for a safer, empowering experience.